wp-plugins/wpml-widgets/readme.txt

 == Description ==
 WPML Widgets is a simple to use extension to add a language selector dropdown to your widgets.

+This plugin is the easiest way to add multilingual widgets to your website.

+WPML Widgets is a ultra lightweight plugin, so there will be (about) zero extra loading time.

 == Installation ==